-Riding a school bus is a privilege.
 Families who are able to access the bus service (live more than one mile from school) should do so in order to avoid traffic, save energy, and ensure your child arrives at school on time.
 Mr. Doug Caldwell (caldwelld@wl.k12.in.us) is our Transportation Director and can be contacted regarding questions about bus routes.
-Our Dean of Students will be able to assist with other bus related questions or concerns.
+The Dean of Students will be able to assist with other bus related questions or concerns.

+Riding a school bus is a privilege.
 Please read the West Lafayette Community School Corporation's Policies, Rules, and Guidelines for safe school bus transportation with your child.
-Each year parents receive a form stating that you and your child have read and understand the rules, guidelines, and policies for safe transportation.